NEW: The B2B Creator Award: Nigeria Edition is now live 👉🏽 Nominate now

 Short answer: yes.

-If you’re wondering whether you really need a LinkedIn profile today, you’re not alone.
 Between all the platforms out there and the endless “you need to be everywhere” advice, it can feel overwhelming.

 Let’s break it down simply.